OCLC-Developer-Network/worldcat-discovery-ruby/README.md

 Ruby gem wrapper around WorldCat Discovery API.

+Please Note: This API is not yet in production and this documentation is only published for our group of alpha release testers for feedback purposes only.

 ## Installation

 Prior to installing this gem manually as outlined below, you will need to go through the same